idn-au/oric-etl/README.md

 For eventual loading into the AgentsDB

-The etl.py script creates 2 files.
+`etl.py` creates 2 files from `source.csv`.
-- oricAgnets.ttl
+- `oricAgnets.ttl`
-- industries.ttl
+- `industries.ttl`

 `oricAgents.ttl` contains the extracted agents for upload to the agentsdb
-`industries.ttl` contains an extracted vocabulary for the types of industries that oric agents operate in. for upload to IDN vocprez.
+`industries.ttl` contains an extracted vocabulary for the types of industries that ORIC agents operate in. for upload to IDN vocprez.

-Source data published here: https://data.gov.au/data/dataset/aboriginal-and-torres-strait-islander-corporations-oric
+The ORIC data is updated monthly and published [here](https://data.gov.au/data/dataset/aboriginal-and-torres-strait-islander-corporations-oric)

 ORIC registered corporations are corporations that comply with the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI Act).